gmmatt/torgeternity/Readme.md

 v.
 2.6.8
 - Fixed issue causing buff effects on attributes to fail to reset on close.
+- Fixed issue where threats could not be edited

 v.
 2.6.7
 - Fixed issue where some fields on threats could not be edited